openfoodfacts/openfoodfacts-dart/DOCUMENTATION.md

 Products in Open Food Facts can have some of their fields in multiple languages.
 Such fields are of 2 types:
-1. Fields with info taken directly from product packaging (like product name and ingredients list).
+1. Text fields with info taken directly from product packaging (like product name and ingredients list).
 Such fields generally are not touched by the backend and are stored in the DB exactly as they were sent.
-2. Fields with meta-information (like list countries where the product is being sold, or like product's categories).
+2. Lists of tags with meta-information (like list countries where the product is being sold, or like product's categories).
 Such fields are processed by the backend in different ways and often shouldn't be displayed to the user as-is.